geusebi/dom_query/README.rst

 based on the
 `W3C selector lexer <https://www.w3.org/TR/selectors-3/#lex>`_.
-The differences are mainly to make the tokenizer compatible with regular expressions and to strip every unnecessary feautures.
+The differences are mainly to make the tokenizer compatible with regular expressions and to strip every unnecessary features.

 Parser
 ^^^^^^